-High-altitude, snowsure skiing on the Italian side of Zermatt.
+High-altitude, snow-sure skiing on the Italian side of Zermatt.

-What brings people to Breuil Cervinia (as the resort now styles itself) in winter in the 20th century is what brought climbers to the original village of Breuil in the 19th century: altitude.
-For climbers it was a launch pad for assaults on the nearby Matterhorn (Monte Cervino).
+What brings people to Breuil Cervinia (as the resort now styles itself) in winter in the 20th century?
+It’s what brought climbers to the original village of Breuil in the 19th century: altitude.
+For climbers, it was a launch pad for assaults on the nearby Matterhorn (Monte Cervino).

 - Extensive mountain with miles of long, consistently gentle runs, usually with excellent snow

-- High, sunny and snow sure slopes amid impressive scenery
+- High, sunny and snow-sure slopes amid impressive scenery

 - Link with Zermatt in Switzerland provides some spectacular views and good lunches